leeandher/programming-notes/react/5 - Component Relationships.md

 At first glance, when someone goes online, it's easy to think that the props are changing, but in reality they're not.
 What we're doing here is passing the parent `state down to the children as `props`, which they interpret as lists.
 If a friend goes offline, `setState` is invoked somewhere, changing the arrays and on the next render, the output is changed, but we never directly modify the `props`.
 In reality we are using new `props`, because our `state` has changed!

 ### Stateless and Stateful Components
 There are many ways of categorizing components, one of which being by state.
 Components are either deemed stateful or stateless depending on whether or not they contain a state object (i.e. possess information).

-Using the previous example, we can see that the `OnlineFriendsList` and `OfflineFriendsList` components are stateless because they just interpret information (create lists and display) but don't posess it (not `state` object).
+Using the previous example, we can see that the `OnlineFriendsList` and `OfflineFriendsList` components are stateless because they just interpret information (create lists and display) but don't possess it (not `state` object).
 Meanwhile, the `FriendsList` component interprets (passes information to children) and possesses it (holds online/offline friend arrays in `state` object).

 ### Child/Parent Relationship Pattern
 Even in complex applications, the most low-level components (no children) are usually stateless, and purely functional.
 Usually however, they are things like buttons, displays, and alerts, so they are usually catching user events.
 In these cases, the component uses an event handler to complete a function on the event.
 Take a look: